dbt-labs/docs.getdbt.com/website/docs/community/resources/oss-expectations.md

 ### Discussions

 A discussion is best suited to propose a Big Idea, such as brand-new capability in dbt Core or an adapter.
-Anyone can open a discussion, add a comment to an existing one, or reply in a thread.
+Anyone can open a discussion, comment on an existing one, or reply in a thread.

-When you open a new discussion, you're looking for validation from other members of the community — folks who identify with your problem statement, who like your proposed idea, and who may have their own ideas for how it could be improved.
-The most helpful comments are ones that propose nuances or desirable user experiences to be considered in design and refinement.
-Unlike an **issue**, there is no specific code change that would “resolve” a Discussion.
+When you open a new discussion, you might be looking for validation from other members of the community — folks who identify with your problem statement, who like your proposed idea, and who may have their own ideas for how it could be improved.
+The most helpful comments propose nuances or desirable user experiences to be considered in design and refinement.
+Unlike an **issue**, there is no specific code change that would “resolve” a discussion.

-If, over the course of a discussion, we manage to reach consensus on specific elements of a proposed design, we can open new implementation issues that reference the discussion for context.
+If, over the course of a discussion, we reach a consensus on specific elements of a proposed design, we can open new implementation issues that reference the discussion for context.
 Those issues will connect desired user outcomes to specific implementation details, acceptance testing, and remaining questions that need answering.

 ### Issues